johandersson/.LOG-hog/src/resources/help.md

 ## Backup and Restore
 - **Creating Backups**: In the Settings tab, click "Backup Log File" to create a copy of your log file.
 Choose a location and filename (pre-filled with date).
 Backups preserve the encryption state of your original file.
-- **Backup Filtering**: The file chooser shows only existing LogHog backup files for easy management.
+- **Backup Filtering**: The file chooser shows only existing .LOG-hog backup files for easy management.
 - **Restoring**: Manually replace your log.txt with a backup file if needed.

 ## Encryption
 - **Enabling Encryption**: Access the Settings tab to enable encryption.
 You'll need to set a password (at least 16 characters, including at least one uppercase letter and one special character from: !@#$%^&*()_+-=[]{}|;':",./<>?).
 Optionally, backup your unencrypted log file before proceeding.
 - **Password Visibility**: When prompted for your password at startup, you can choose to always show the password in plain text by checking the "Always show password in plain text" box.
 This setting is saved and will apply to future password prompts.
 - **Security Notes**: Your log file is encrypted using AES with a key derived from your password.
 The password is only kept in memory while the app runs and is never saved to disk. <span style="color:red">If you forget your password, your data cannot be recovered.</span> In terms of security, AES-GCM is a strong, industry-standard encryption method.
-As long as you use a strong, unique password and keep it secret, your data is very safe from unauthorized access.
-LogHog clears passwords from memory immediately after use and adds progressive delays (1-30 seconds) after incorrect password attempts to slow down automated attacks.
+As long as you use a strong, unique password and keep it secret, your data is very safe from unauthorized access. .LOG-hog clears passwords from memory immediately after use and adds progressive delays (1-30 seconds) after incorrect password attempts to slow down automated attacks.
 - **Password Guidance**: To maximize security, use a long passphrase (20+ characters) that's random and unique.
 Avoid dictionary words, patterns (like "Qwerty123!"), or personal details.
 Use a password manager to generate and store strong passwords.
 Remember, even with encryption, a weak password can be cracked—treat it like a key to your safe.
 In terms of security, AES-GCM is a strong, industry-standard encryption method.
 As long as you use a strong, unique password and keep it secret, your data is very safe from unauthorized access.
 - **Usage**: When encryption is enabled, you'll be prompted for your password each time you start the app.
 If the password is incorrect, you'll see a clear error message and can retry immediately.
 - **Manual Lock/Unlock**: For immediate security, click the "Lock File" button in the Full Log tab to instantly lock your encrypted log.
 This clears all decrypted data from memory, empties all views, and disables all editing operations.
 A lock message will appear in all relevant areas.
 To unlock, click the "Unlock File" button and re-enter your password.